Vigneshwar4053/EmSev/README.md

-# EmSev - Healthcare Assistance Platform
+# Emserv  - Healthcare Assistance Platform

-EmSev is a healthcare platform designed to help users find essential medical services quickly and efficiently.
+Emserv  is a healthcare platform designed to help users find essential medical services quickly and efficiently.
 It enables users to locate nearby hospitals, medical shops offering affordable government-supplied medicines, hospitals specializing in rare diseases, and NGOs that provide financial assistance for expensive treatments.

 ## Features
 - **Find Nearby Hospitals**: Easily locate hospitals based on your current location.